website design resources

 Before creating a website mockup ask what goals the client wants the website to achieve.
 Find out whether they want something as simple as putting their contact information online for visitors to see or full online interactive applications.
 By knowing the website’s goals it will help to design the website mockup right the first time.

-Company Goals or Client Goals
+Company Goals Or Client Goals

 Good websites need to be kept up to date, so it’s a good idea to ask the client what your client’s future goals are as to the company or business.
 Knowing what to prepare for down the road will help when designing a website so that it will allow for easier modifications in the future.
 There is nothing worse then having to practically re-design a website layout because the original layout did not compensate for future content updates and changes.